Editor’s Note: This post has been updated with new links and fresh content. 😉

 If you’re not in the SaaS business, no problem.
 All kinds of brands can find a way to give away a free sample or trial of their product, even a co-working space.

 WeWork’s Facebook ad promotes a free tour in their new office location.
-Once a person books a free tour, they’ll be more likely to become a tenant in the future.
+Someone who books a free tour is much more likely to become a tenant in the future.

 Giving away free trial periods or free office tours is a fairly low-cost way to delight your prospects and make them even more interested in your product.